Superwhisper vs Whisper Notes: A Technical Comparison

 Whisper Notes is intentionally boring.
 We do one thing: convert speech to text using your device's Neural Engine.
 We don't watch your screen.
 We don't sync your data.
 We don't interpret your intent.
 We just transcribe.

-$4.99 once.
-Mac and iOS included.
+$6.99 per platform.
 No account.
 No Input Monitoring.
 No subscriptions.
 No ambitions beyond reliability.

 For those who preferred the original vision of what local transcription tools could be—Whisper Notes is here.